-It was only recently that I tried the roast-then-blend method of soup-making.
-I’ve always boiled up all the ingredients in a pan with veggie stock!
-But honestly, if you haven’t already tried it, this method is life-changing.
-It’s so much quicker, easier, and dare-I-say-it, tastier.
+It was only recently that I tried the roast-then-blend method of soup-making, and if you haven’t already tried it, this method is life-changing.
+It’s so much quicker, easier, and tastier.

-The fresh ginger is the best addition.
-It adds a welcome ‘zinginess’ to the soup, as well as being a good source of vitamin C, Magnesium, Potassium, Copper and Manganese.
+The fresh ginger is key to this soup.
+It adds a welcome ‘zinginess’ to the warmth of the soup, as well as being a good source of vitamin C, Magnesium, Potassium, Copper and Manganese.
 Ginger may also help to reduce inflammation, prevent nausea and morning sickness, lower blood sugar and help to soothe the stomach!

-If you make this vegan and gluten free Creamy Zingy Carrot & Ginger Soup, please make sure to comment below or tag me in your recreations over on Instagram using @ginabnutrition or #ginabnutrition – I absolutely love to see them!
+If you make this Creamy Zingy Carrot & Ginger Soup, please make sure to comment below or tag me in your recreations over on Instagram using @ginabnutrition or #ginabnutrition – I absolutely love to see them!

 (makes 2 or 3 bowls – double measurements for a bigger batch)